 Click Here to access the program’s logic model.

-Using a spiral curriculum design, developmentally appropriate concepts are introduced beginning with the grade 6th and then expanded in the 7thand 8th grade.
+Using a spiral curriculum design, developmentally appropriate concepts are introduced beginning with the 6th grade and then expanded in the 7th and 8th grades.
 Parents, caregivers, and other trusted adults receive a Parent/Trusted Adult Connection form highlighting each lesson.
-All Parent/Trusted Adult Connection forms provide talking tips useful for parents and caregivers to expand and reinforce the critical conversations with their teen.
+All Parent/Trusted Adult Connection forms provide tips for parents and caregivers to expand and reinforce critical conversations with their teens.

 Rationale for Using Healthy Futures Nu-CULTURE

-Program elements used in HFNC that have been found to be effective in positive youth behavior change through a rigorous randomized controlled study demonstrating the program significantly delayed the initiation of sexual activity.
+Program elements used in HFNC are effective for positive youth behavior change through a rigorous randomized controlled study demonstrating the program significantly delayed the initiation of sexual activity.

-The evidence-based version implements a total of 1200 minutes over 3 years (400 minutes per year).
+The evidence-based version implements 1200 minutes over 3 years (400 minutes per year, (24) 50-minute sessions).
+Implementation of the delivery is flexible and appropriate for in-school, after-school, and summer camps.
 Each lesson includes a Parent/Trusted Adult Connection form.
 Click on the links below to review the scope and sequence of each grade.

 - Incorporating the message “The choices you make now affect you later!”